anishkny/playwright-test-coverage/README.md

 # Playwright Test Coverage

-A [Playwright](https://playwright.dev) extension that can be used to collect code coverage from running end-to-end tests.
+A [Playwright](https://playwright.dev) extension that collects code coverage from running end-to-end tests.
 Assumes that code has been  instrumented with [babel-plugin-istanbul](https://github.com/istanbuljs/babel-plugin-istanbul) during the build process.

 ## Prerequisites